bjpeixoto/fantasypunk/03-basic-moves.md

 On the other hand, there’s plenty that your characters should know or be able to do as second nature, without even thinking about it.

-When you need to make an Expression Move, ask the GM and the rest of the party the questions below:
+When you need to make an Expression Move, discuss with the party and the GM which of these statements you believe are true.

-- Is the task at hand out of your depth, mastery or background?
+- I have enought practice or experience at this I don't need to think about it.
-- Are you under the pressure of time or something else as you do it?
+- I have time and freedom to do it leisurely.
-- Do you lack a crucial tool, resource or information to do it?
+- I am empowered or supplied by the knowledge and tools necessary.

-If your answer was **no** to all questions, you don’t need to make the move.
+If all statements are true, you should be able to do what you set out to without a roll.
 Discuss with the GM and your party members how you do the thing you want to.

-If your answer was **no** to two questions, make your move and take +1d6 to your roll.
+If two statement is true, take +1d6 forward.

-If your answer was **no** to one question, make your move as written.
+If one statement is true, make your move and roll the dice as usual.

-If you answered **yes** to all questions, discuss with the group whether you should be able to make that move at all.
+If none of these statements are true, discuss with the group whether you should be able to make that move at all.

 ## Be Kind